fleschutz/PowerShell/Docs/list-recycle-bin.md

 ## list-recycle-bin.ps1 - Lists the content of the recycle bin folder

-This script lists the content of the recycle bin folder.
+This PowerShell script lists the content of the recycle bin folder.

 ## Parameters
 ```powershell